Krak0x/mtasa-neon/README.md

 #### GNU/Linux: Docker Build Environment

-If you have problems resolving the required dependencies or want maximum compatibility, you can use our dockerized build environment that ships all needed dependencies.
-We also use this environment to build the official binaries.
+If you have problems resolving the required dependencies or want maximum compatibility, you can use the upstream MTA:SA Docker image, which contains the required build dependencies.

 **Pulling the Docker image**